jeremyb18/Ruebush-Resume/docs/index.md

 ### Projects

 - **Physical Simulation**
-    - Magnus Force Simulation,
+    - Magnus Force Simulation, using Euler's method in python.
-    - 2D Ball Bouncing that accounts for the moment of inertia and angular forces,
+    - 2D Ball Bouncing that accounts for the moment of inertia and angular forces, using Euler's method in python with classes and functions.
-    - Eletric Circuit Solver for a double capacitor problem.
+    - Eletric Circuit Solver for a double capacitor problem, using Sympy and Numpy to solve systems of Equations with Eigen Values and Vectors.
 - **Arduino**
     - Fingerprint reader
     - Thermostate controler